Find a school by entering your ZIP further down this page or simply keep reading.

 As mentioned, remember that the number of hours and requirements are dependent on where you live.

-Some schools only offer programs to upper-level students and may therefore have a different curriculum.
-For the most part though, classes will begin early on and might partially be online.
+Some schools only offer programs to upper-level students and may have a different curriculum.
+For the most part, though, classes will begin early and might partially be online.

 Here is a list of courses available to high schools that can be taken at San Jacinto College: